ibrahimcseku/microserviceSection4/accounts/README.md

 # Step 5: Create and run docker container
 	docker run -d -p 8080:8080 ibrahimcseku/accounts:s4

-# Step 6: Use below command to see all container
+# Step 6: Use below command to see all container present status
 	docker ps -a

 # Step 7: Can Start and Stop container using container ID